 Kottke saw a lack of appreciation for hypertext even then, only a decade into The Web’s life.
 He called it a “communications medium” that was “almost an afterthought on the web”.
 If hyperlinks weren’t appreciated in 1998, they’re certainly not appreciated now.
 At least not to the general public.
-Hyperlinks are an integral part of digital marketing in the form of backlinks as they help the authority of domains, which contribute to where sites place on Google.
-If that has gone over your head, Neil Patel made a video on backlinks and how they work.
+Hyperlinks are an integral part of digital marketing in the form of backlinks as they help the authority of domains, which contribute to where sites place on Google’s search results pages (or SERPs).

 My favourite part that showcases the important of hypertext is this: